-1. Pick a location where a short tablet weaving band can be securely attached, with enough space on one side to accommodate a length of warp, wrapping around a post or other object (to split the warp into two or more sections, based on the type of weave being used: plain weave. twill, etc.).
+1. Pick a location where a tablet weaving band can be securely attached, with enough space on one side to accommodate the required length of warp, wrapping around a post or other object (to split the warp into two or more sections, based on the type of weave being used: plain weave. twill, etc.).

-3. Start the band with some waste thread, to establish the weave.
+3. Start the header band with waste thread as weft, to establish the weave.
 You will be weaving with the tablets always turning the same direction (usually, away from the woven area).
 (You can use any type of tablet weaving pattern you want to create this header section — plain weave with the tablets always twisting in one direction is the simplest pattern, and is suggested as best for weavers who are not experienced tablet weavers.)

-4. Take the thread intended to be the warp of the main project, and insert a loop as weft so that the thread hangs out as a tail from the side that will accommodate the warp.
+4. Take the thread intended for the warp of the main project, and insert a loop as weft through the header band, so that the thread hangs out as a tail from the side that will accommodate the warp.
 (The loop will ultimately be split so that the halves become the front and back warp threads.)
-Turn the tablets a quarter turn, and beat the thread in tightly.

 5. Take the loop of thread down and loop around the far post.

-7. Continue weaving in this manner, leaving long loops of weft to be used as warp.
-When the band is long enough (the warp is the needed width), end the band with a thread long enough to secure the end in the main weaving.
+8. Continue weaving in this manner, leaving long loops of weft to be used as warp.
+When the header band is long enough (the warp is the needed width), end the band with a thread long enough to secure the end in the main weaving.

-8. Tie the warp into bundles of approximately 8 threads each, keeping front warp threads separate from back warp threads.
+9. Tie the warp into bundles of approximately 8 threads each, keeping front warp threads separate from back warp threads.
 Use enough ties to keep threads under control.
 (There is no such thing as too many ties.
 You’ll appreciate this later as you weave.)

-9. Secure warp band to warp rod with thread.
+10. Secure header band to warp rod with thread.
 Attach warp rod to cloth bar, lacing rope through holes.
 (This helps secure your warp rod, lessening the chance for it to sag from the weights being added to the warp.)

-10. Assemble loom.
-Hang cloth bar in place.
-Chain up warp so that it will not hang on the ground.
+11. Assemble the loom.
+Hang the cloth bar in place.
+Chain up the warp so that it will not hang on the ground.